niplav/site/resolving.md

-In the first image, a graph with 1 inclusion-maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several inclusion-maximal consistent subgraphs and and its resolution through `HodgeResolve`.
+In the first image, a graph with 1 inclusion-maximal consistent subgraph and its resolution through `HodgeResolve`, and in the second image a graph with several inclusion-maximal consistent subgraphs and its resolution through `HodgeResolve`.
 The labels at the edges are the gradients that `HodgeRank` has computed.